Professor | Mathematical Sciences

-Dr. Dshalalow's research interests include real and stochastic analysis, random measures, mathematical models in cell-molecular biology, in particule, of cancer growth, stochastic finance, antagonistic games, and queueing theory.
+Dr. Dshalalow's research interests include real and stochastic analysis, random measures, reliability, mathematical models in cell-molecular biology, in particule, of cancer growth, stochastic finance, antagonistic games, and queueing theory.

 M.S.
 Berlin Technical University 1979